uma-victor1/fine-grained-permission/project/docs.md

 - [result validation](../results.md#result-validators-functions)
 - [tools](../tools.md)

-## Security Perimeters Overview
+## Access Control Perimeters Overview

 ### Prompt Filtering

-The first perimeter to secure our financial advisor agent focuses on validating and filtering user inputs before they reach the AI model.
-This ensures that users can only make requests within their permission scope and prevents unauthorized access or misuse of AI capabilities.
-By implementing this perimeter, we can control which users can access specific AI features and ensure compliance with usage policies.
+The first perimeter to secure our financial advisor agent focuses on checking user permissions for recieving AI advice before they reach the AI model.
+This ensures that users can only make requests within their permission scope.
+By implementing this perimeter, we can check if users opt-in for AI finance advice.

 In our financial advisor example, this perimeter: